SP1

 PLONK

-The PLONK prover mode generates a SNARK proof with extremely small proof size and low verification cost.
-This mode is necessary for generating proofs that can be verified onchain for around ~300k gas.
+The PLONK prover mode generates a SNARK proof that is ~868 bytes large and can also be verified onchain for around ~300k gas.
+Plonk proofs take about ~1m30s longer to generate over a compressed proof.

 let client = ProverClient::new();